fongandrew/bueller-wheel/issues/prompt.md

       - Explain clearly why you're stuck in your summary
       - Move the issue to `[ISSUES_DIR]/[ISSUE_DIR_STUCK]/` using: `mv "[ISSUE_FILE_PATH]" "[ISSUES_DIR]/[ISSUE_DIR_STUCK]/[ISSUE_FILE]"`

+## Adding to the FAQ

+Consider adding a **CONCISE** FAQ in [FAQ_DIR]/ for non-obvious solutions, recurring issues, or multi-step troubleshooting that would help future agents.
+Skip trivial/one-off problems or topics already documented.

 ## Important Notes

 - Each invocation of this script is a separate session - you won't remember previous iterations